dynamoRando/treaty-mono-repo/treaty/README.md

 # Similar projects

 Treaty conceptually is similiar to the [Solid project](https://solidproject.org/).
-The difference between Treaty and Solid is that while Solid is [specification based](https://solidproject.org/TR/protocol), Treaty is _software and patterned based_: gRPC defined first, with SQL based implementations (hopefully): Sqlite, MySQL, Postgres, etc. Treaty is an implementation of a design pattern (cooperative data).
+The difference between Treaty and Solid is that while Solid is [specification based](https://solidproject.org/TR/protocol), Treaty is _software and patterned based_: gRPC defined first, with SQL based implementations in Sqlite and Postgres.
+Treaty is an implementation of a design pattern (cooperative data).

 The goal for Treaty is to reduce the mental friction of this proposed design pattern of cooperative data.
 I hope to build an API where developers can "bring their own database" and just write apps as quickly as possible (in the language of their choice) while still respecting the data rights of their users.
 Users can get first-class access to their data at the data layer, and optionally can "bring their own database (infastructure)" to store their data.